cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 Install targets represent file systems.
 More than one platform can use the same file system.
 Cylc relies on the site configuration file ``global.cylc`` to determine which platforms share install targets.

-Cylc will then use this information to make the correct installations on remote platforms, including installation of files, creation of :cylc:conf:`global.cylc[install][symlink dirs]` and authentication keys to enable secure communication between platforms.
+Cylc will setup each remote install target once.
+During setup it will:

+  - Install workflow files
+  - Symlink directories
+  - Copy authentication keys (to allow secure communication)

 Note, if missing from configuration, the install target will default to the platform name.
 If incorrectly configured, this will cause errors in